-In a part of the pavilion building in the centre of the park we would like to invest over £500k to build a new multi-use community hub and activity centre which could become a new destination for activities, entertainment and learning for families and children from across Reading.
+In a part of the pavilion building in the centre of the park we are investing over £500k to build a new play hub and activity centre which could become a new destination for activities, entertainment and learning for families and children from across Reading.

-Our hope is to drive up participation in outdoor and active play by offering fantastic new facilities including:
+Our hope is to drive up participation in outdoor and active play by offering fantastic new facilities opening soon:

 The family 9-hole mini-golf will be designed to allow for wheelchair access and would be able to provide specialist accessible putting equipment so that everyone can join in the fun.

 A new café and toilet facilities would complement the activities at the centre, as well as a multi-function room for parties, meetings and teaching, including those with special educational needs or disabilities (SEND) or excluded from mainstream education.

 Watch a video here that gives a great taster of what to expect from the rope activity.

 The pavilion is already the home of our highly regarded and popular Play Service, and the new centre would also provide an outdoor enclosed education zone to support the team’s outreach programmes, including a portable climbing wall and team building activities, such as den and fire building, archery, adventurous play, assault course, an outdoor class room and much more.